-During social isolation, one of the biggest challenges for older Americans is keeping on pounds.
+Especially when they're socially isolated, one of the biggest challenges for older Americans is keeping on pounds.

 "As you age, your metabolism slows and you may be less active, which decreases the number of calories burned during the day," Louise Aronson, MD, professor of geriatrics at the University of California San Francisco and author of Elderhood, tells LIVESTRONG.com.

 As a result, you're probably consuming a smaller amount of food.
 Cathleen Colon-Emeric, MD, chair of the division of geriatrics at Duke University, points out that seniors often chow down just twice a day.
 Yet you still have the same nutritional needs you did when you were younger and ate more.